mcgarrah/packt-press-claim/README.md

 pip install requests beautifulsoup4
 ```

+It is confirmed to run on both Python 2.7 and 3.4 from my local testing on Ubuntu 12.04, 14.04 and 16.04.
+I see no reason it will not run on Windows, Mac or other Linux variants.

 ## Configure

 Edit 31 and 32 lines, and enter your credentials for your packtpub account.